atlisg/vegan-bot/pm.md

 * Add services:
   * animal-rights.com (https://www.animal-rights.com/faqfile.html)
   * some more
-* Push to git repo
 * Implement stats (hits for each answer and each source)
+* Implement a "Share" button

 ### In Progress

+* Push to git repo

 ### Done